|Between July and August||

 If you have completed postsecondary studies, we will consider these studies when we evaluate your eligibility, even if you are applying to an undergraduate program.

-- Find out about the for the program(s) you are interested in.
+- Find out about the prerequisite courses for the program(s) you are interested in.

 - Unless otherwise indicated, you must complete all prerequisites in the last year of your secondary studies or at the postsecondary level.